noiseprotocol/noise_spec/noise.md

  * **Initialize:** Initializes a session.

- * **Create message:** Takes a prologue and payload (either of which may be empty) and a descriptor and returns a message.
+ * **Create message:** Takes a prologue, payload, and a descriptor and returns a message.

  * **Consume message:** Takes a message and descriptor and returns a prologue and payload.

+ * **Create and consume pre-messages:** As above, but handles special unencrypted messages which represent the party's knowledge prior to executing the protocol.

  * **Set nonce:** Changes the session's nonce value.